Cresswell Pele Tower: History

-Cresswell Castle was probably built in the 15th century.
+Cresswell Pele Tower was probably built in the 14th century.
 The doorway on the ground floor is not the original entrance; the ground floor was used for storage, and was only accessible from above.
 The outline of the original entrance on the first floor can still be seen, but has been blocked up.
 The only way to get to the living quarters above is by a very narrow, twisty stone staircase which was designed to be easily defended.

 On the first floor, there was a kitchen, living area, and garderobe (toilet).
 The top floor was probably used for sleeping and would have been particularly cold and damp as there are no fireplaces at this level.
 There are stairs from here to the parapet that runs around the top of the tower.
 Next to the stairs is a faint inscription which is reputed to read “William Cresswell brave hero”.

 In about 1750 a grand Mansion House was built onto the side of the tower.
 This house was demolished in about 1845.
 For some unknown reason the entrance doorway to the Mansion House was saved, and it can still be seen built into the field wall on the east side of the tower.
 It is visible on the right in the photo above.